Udit-Kaul/Alpha_Vantage_Tests/README.md

 ## Running Tests

 The HTML report of the Test Suite run can be found in html-report folder in the root directory

+## Manual Test Cases

+The manual test cases can be found in the ManualTestCases.md file in the root directory